-Temenos is the global leader in banking software, with operations in over 40 countries.
+Temenos is the global leader in banking software, with operations in 38 countries.
 We seek to comply with all applicable laws and regulations in the countries where we operate, while acting as a responsible global corporate citizen in compliance with applicable tax laws and regulations.
 In addition to corporate income taxes, we make substantial contributions by paying non-income based taxes, such as capital taxes, irrecoverable VAT, employer related payroll taxes, and other local taxes as required by domestic tax laws.

 This tax strategy applies to all Temenos group companies including all the UK legal entities within the Temenos group.
 The publication of this strategy is regarded as satisfying the requirements of UK law i.e. Paragraph 22(2) Schedule 19 of the Finance Act 2016.
-It is effective for the financial year ending 31 December 2019 and will be reviewed annually and updated if required.
+It is effective from the financial year ending 31 December 2019 and will be reviewed annually and updated if required.

 Tax Risk Management